What is API?

 What is an API?
 Connections and principles explainedPlayButton

-What is an API?
+What is API?
 Connections and principles explained

 How do APIs work?